Singapore Born: A Nation Expelled into Independence

 Pope Damasus II died in Rome just 23 days after his consecration, likely from malaria contracted during his journey to the city.
 His sudden passing left the pap…

-Construction began on the campanile of the Cathedral of Pisa — now known as the Leaning Tower of Pisa — a project that would take nearly 200 years to complete. …
+Construction began on the campanile of the Cathedral of Pisa in 1173, launching a building project that would take nearly two centuries to complete.
+The tower b…

 Talk to History